AlexNexton/MS2-LingLang/testing.md

 - [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
 - [JSHint](https://jshint.com/) was used to validate JavaScript.
+- [Chrome DevTools Lighthouse](https://developers.google.com/web/tools/lighthouse) is an open-source, automated tool for improving the quality of web pages.
+You can run it against any web page, public or requiring authentication.
+It has audits for performance, accessibility, progressive web apps, SEO and more.

 ---
 ## Manual Testing ##